LimePoint/opschain/docs/reference/properties.md

   OpsChain.environment.remove_file!('/file/to/store.txt')
 ```

-#### Setting Files Example
+#### Setting files example

-An example of setting Files can be seen in the [Confluent Example](https://github.com/LimePoint/opschain-examples-confluent).
+An example of setting files can be seen in the [Confluent example](https://github.com/LimePoint/opschain-examples-confluent).

 - The `generate_keys` [action](concepts.md#action) in [`actions.rb`](https://github.com/LimePoint/opschain-examples-confluent/blob/master/actions.rb) uses this feature to store generated SSH keys in the environment properties (for use later when building the base image for the Confluent servers.
 - The `provision` [action](concepts.md#action) in [`actions.rb`](https://github.com/LimePoint/opschain-examples-confluent/blob/master/actions.rb) uses this feature to store the terraform.tfstate file in the environment properties (to ensure the terraform state is available to future runs)

-### Environment Variables
+### Environment variables

-OpsChain Environment variable properties allow you to configure the process environment prior to running your [step](concepts.md#step) [actions](concepts.md#action).
+OpsChain environment variable properties allow you to configure the process environment prior to running your [step](concepts.md#step) [actions](concepts.md#action).
 Any property under `opschain.env` will be interpreted as an environment variable property.

 ```json
 {